LinX64/CoinCap/README.md

 # CoinCap

+## Unfortunately, the APIs that I was using are not available at the moment.
+I'll try to find new APIs for this project.

 Best practice (Modularization) - built entirely with Jetpack Compose and cutting-edge libraries like Coroutines, Flow, Hilt, Coil, etc.